Connection.

 storefront icon

 SQ.FT.
-OF Retail and
+OF Retail

 The development will be carefully integrated into the surrounding areas and strategically responds to the Imagine Boston 2030 planning effort, the first framework for citywide planning to be developed since 1970.
 Shaped by more than 15,000 Boston residents, Imagine Boston 2030 goals include the creation of more affordable housing to reduce displacement and improve quality of life, a greater investment in open space, more access to transportation, improved infrastructure, and a thoughtful commitment to address the impacts of climate change.